 The BSL is currently focusing its work on strategies to alleviate and prevent poverty for those people most at risk at the four transition stages considered critical to their future wellbeing: the early years, the years from school to work, periods in and out of work and retirement and aging.

 Sumner House and Sambell Lodge offer quality aged care and friendship in a warm and welcoming environment.
 Each cluster of bedrooms has its own lounge-dining room with kitchenette.
 Meals, served in the central dining room, are cooked in our own kitchen.

 Sumner House and Sambell Lodge also offer a hairdressing salon with visiting hairdresser, and an activities room that includes a small gym.
 If, over time, residents require more involved care, we provide a range of further services so that they can avoid the disruption of moving again.
 We have nursing staff present around the clock, visiting doctors and other health practitioners including physiotherapists, podiatrists, dietitians and psychologists.
 We also provide specialised care and tailored activities for residents with dementia.
 There are a range of activities which take place, including day trips and in-house activities and residents enjoy getting involved and being part of the community around them in the homes.

-To be involved in one on one and group socialisation activities with residents of Sumner House.
+To be involved in one on one and group socialisation activities and companionship with residents of Sumner House.

 KEY RESPONSIBILITIES AND DUTIES

 Brunswick Street, Fitzroy or South Terrace, Clifton Hill